 Rahim invites Aisha out for a coffee with the excuse that he needs some air.
 He empties the rest of his cup in a plant pot supporting a yucca plant, swings a linen blazer onto his shoulders and heads for the elevator.
 Aisha glides behind in her one inch heels.

-After paying for coffee, Rahim suggests that they drink their coffee on a walk through Hudson River Park.
+After paying, Rahim suggests that they drink while walking through Hudson River Park.
 Aisha sips a decaf oat milk latte and Rahim cradles another Americano.

 “Did you stay in touch with anybody from Dwight?”
 Aisha probes.